jkkummerfeld/slate/README.md

 - Look into Pythonista to make an iOS version

 Internal:
+- Bug: Long text labels will cause a crash (if they span more than the width)
 - Bug?
 More than one space in a row becomes one
 - More intelligent calculation of view position (avoid dry runs)
 - Saving both cursor and link for linking mode (in todo file) and reading similarly